-Do you really know what you are eating?
-Discover the unsettling truth behind the most common food frauds and how to avoid them.
+Do you really know what’s on your plate?
+Uncover the unsettling truth behind common food fraud and learn how to protect yourself.
 From counterfeit ingredients to misleading labels, food fraud compromises the authenticity and safety of the food you eat every day.

 Have you checked your kitchen for the most common food frauds lately?
 Is your fruit really organic?
 What’s really in your mixed herbs?
 Does your honey contain sugar syrup?
 Fake products, like counterfeit honey, may be hiding in plain sight.